JSpeedie/G2ME-legacy/README.md

 <details><summary>Click to Expand</summary><p>

-If you are wondering how to actually make use of the data the system now tracks, here's how it's done.
+If you are wondering how to actually make use of the data the system now has, here's how it's done.

 This walkthrough will discuss how to do the following: